reese8272/ai-agent/README.md

 It hits the maximum number of iterations.

 🧩 Key Components
+File/Folder	Description
-main.py: Entry point for the agent.
-Takes in your prompt and initiates the loop.

-call_function.py: Handles execution and validation of allowed function calls.

-prompts.py: Stores templates and system prompts for consistent agent guidance.

-functions/: Modular task-specific functions the agent can invoke.

-calculator/: An example submodule to show isolated function use.

-config.py: Holds environment settings like API key, directories, and iteration limit.

-tests.py: Basic unit tests to verify functionality.

-requirements.txt: List of dependencies.
+main.py	Entry point for the agent.
+Takes in your prompt and initiates the loop. call_function.py	Handles execution and validation of allowed function calls. prompts.py	Stores templates and system prompts for consistent agent guidance. functions/	Modular task-specific functions the agent can invoke. calculator/	An example submodule to show isolated function use. config.py	Holds environment settings like API key, directories, and iteration limit. tests.py	Basic unit tests to verify functionality. requirements.txt	List of dependencies.
 Install via pip install -r requirements.txt.

 🛠️ Installation
 bash